viking-sudo-rm/StackNN/README.md

 ## Contributing

 This project is managed by [Computational Linguistics at Yale](http://clay.yale.edu/).
 We welcome contributions from outside in the form of pull requests.
 Please report any bugs in the GitHub issues tracker.
+If you are a Yale student interested in joining our lab, please contact Bob Frank.

 ## Citations